Energy and Sustainability Office

 Resilient Watertown Climate and Energy Plan

 In 2019 Watertown received a Planning Grant from the Massachusetts Executive Office of Energy and Environmental Affairs to undertake the planning phase of the Municipal Vulnerability Preparedness (MVP) Program.
 The MVP Program provides support for cities and towns in Massachusetts to begin the process of planning for climate change resiliency and implementing priority projects.
 The findings from that process can be found below.

 In April 2021, Watertown launched its Climate and Energy Plan, which will be an actionable plan to reduce greenhouse gas emissions and better prepare residents and businesses for climate change impacts.
 The public is welcome to review all materials generated so far (links below) and provide feedback to firstname.lastname@example.org .

 Read and review the Draft Proposed Goals, Actions, and Strategies (Sept 16th 2021)- email email@example.com with feedback by Oct 8th 2021.

 Watertown is a Green Community

-Watertown will soon celebrate its 7th anniversary as a Green Community.
+Watertown has been a Green Community for over 10 years.
 Becoming a Green Community has allowed the Town to be eligible for state grants for energy efficiency and renewable energy projects.
 These projects are part of an effort by the Town to lead by example in being sustainable and will save the community money.
 To date, Watertown has worked on an array of energy activities from upgrades for reducing energy use in municipal and school buildings to adopting energy efficiency measures in the building code for new public and private projects.
 Since the base year of 2010 Watertown has reduced its Municipal energy usage, and the resulting Green House Gas emissions, by over 14%.

 Watertown's Police Station has a photovoltaic array and a state of the art geothermal heating and cooling system.